•

 Redundant Publications

-Redundant publications involve the inappropriate division of study outcomes into multiple articles.
+Redundant publications involve the inappropriate division of study outcomes into multiple articles or the publication of substantially overlapping content without proper justification or disclosure.
+Such practices are considered misconduct.

 Image Manipulation